Next: Naming Standard Input, Previous: Options, Up: Invoking Gawk [Contents][Index]

 awk -f program.awk file1 count=1 file2

-All the command-line arguments are made available to your awk
+All the command-line arguments are made available to your awk program in the

-array (see section Predefined Variables).
+ARGV array (see section Predefined Variables).
 Command-line options

-and the program text (if present) are omitted from ARGV
+and the program text (if present) are omitted from ARGV.

 All other arguments, including variable assignments, are

 included.
-As each element of ARGV
+As each element of ARGV is processed, gawk

-to the index in ARGV
+sets ARGIND to the index in ARGV of the

 current element.

-in your awk
+Changing ARGC and ARGV in your awk program lets

-processes the input files; this is described
+you control how awk processes the input files; this is described

-in more detail in Using ARGC
+in more detail in Using ARGC and ARGV.

 The distinction between file name arguments and variable-assignment

-is about to open the next input file.
+arguments is made when awk is about to open the next input file.

 At that point in execution, it checks the file name to see whether

-it is really a variable assignment; if so, awk
+it is really a variable assignment; if so, awk sets the variable

 instead of reading a file.